ArmanKhanTech/MindMaster/README.md

 ## About the Project

-AchieveIt is an Android productivity app thats lets you do whats necessary by getting rid of all kinds of distractions.
+MindMaster is an Android productivity app thats lets you do whats necessary by getting rid of all kinds of distractions.

 **Supports Android 10 & above only.**